 Dental bridges are designed to fit over the existing gum line, which means that there is no dental root or replacement to support the underlying bone and gums.
 With nothing to stimulate the use and growth of the jawbone, it can begin to deteriorate, which can lead to a gap underneath the bridge.
 Bone loss can also change the shape of your jaw and facial features.

 Unlike dental implants, bridges are also not designed to last forever.
 Over time, your bridge may wear down, and you will most likely require a replacement bridge.
 Should this happen, Drs.
-Umansky, Nikmard and Goldsmith can make any necessary adjustments to your bridge to ensure that it fits snugly and comfortably.
+Umansky and Nikmard can make any necessary adjustments to your bridge to ensure that it fits snugly and comfortably.

 If you have a missing tooth or a row of missing teeth, we encourage you to contact Aesthetic Dentistry Associates today at 281-446-4700 and schedule your appointment to see if you could benefit from a dental bridge in Humble, Texas.
 Our dental team is here to help you love your smile once again.